When I visited Semuc Champey in Gautemala, I did everything wrong. Here’s how not to do it and how to visit properly.

-Don’t decide to visit Semuch Champey without knowing what it is
+Don’t decide visit without knowing what it is

-If I’d found out a little but more about this wonderful destination before simply deciding on a whim to amend my non-existent travel plans and visit Semuc Champey, I’d have realised that it (and neighbouring Lanquin) was not a Champagne district to rival Reims, France, but is instead riddled with stepped turquoise pools, waterfalls, large limestone caves, fast flowing rivers and limestone bridges for jumping into aforementioned fast flowing rivers.
+If I’d found out a little bit more about this wonderful destination before simply deciding on a whim to amend my non-existent travel plans and go to Semuc Champey, I’d have realised that it (and neighbouring Lanquin) was not a Champagne district to rival Reims, France, but is instead riddled with stepped turquoise pools, waterfalls, large limestone caves, fast flowing rivers and limestone bridges for jumping into aforementioned fast flowing rivers.
 Perfect if you like water.
 I don’t.

 Don’t book a ticket to Semuc Champey without knowing where it is